sabdisfdc/revfsllearninglabv1/README.md

 To learn more about githubsfdeploy please check out his Github Repo: [https://github.com/afawcett/githubsfdeploy](https://github.com/afawcett/githubsfdeploy)

+While this is the easiest way to deploy you may choose other options.
+If so we recommend SFDX.

 ## Metadata To Add

 There are some additions you can make to make it easier to debug the flows